Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: System Model

 \section{System Model}

-In this study, we consider a single-cell massive MIMO FDD scenario, where gNB is equipped with $N_b \gg 1$ and each UE has a single antenna.
-An orthogonal frequency-division modulation waveform was adopted with $N_f$ subcarriers.
-The DL received signal at the $k$th subcarrier is
+Without loss of generality, we consider a single-cell MIMO FDD link in which a gNB with $N_b$ antennas communicates with a single antenna UE.
+The OFDM signal spans $N_f$ DL subcarriers.
+The DL received signal of the $k$th subcarrier is